 The bottom line is why increase your risk for human error?
 You are best served by seeking strategies to decrease it any way you can.
 Port replication is a very simple means to accomplish this.

-Josh Taylor is senior product manager at CABLExpress, where he is responsible for managing the development, support, and marketing for all product lines, including the high-performance fiber optic Skinny-Trunk® Solution.
+Josh Taylor is the director of CABLExpress product management, where he is responsible for all aspects of product design, support, market development, and inventory positions, including the high-performance fiber optic Skinny-Trunk® Solution.

 He has published several white papers on topics including, Passive Optical Port Replication™ in the Data Center, Taking Your Network to 40/100G Ethernet, and Data Center Structured Cabling Guide.